 How to Use Ellipses in Writing (With Examples)

-Ellipses, also known as “dot, dot, dot,” are a type of punctuation with many purposes.
-In this guide, we explore what ellipses are and how you can help your clients make the most of them in their writing.
+Ellipses – those familiar “dot, dot, dot” marks – have a surprising range of uses.
+In this guide, we explore what ellipses are, when to use them, how to format them correctly, and how you can help your clients make the most of them in their writing.

-An ellipsis is a form of punctuation consisting of three dots (or periods):
+An ellipsis (singular) is a punctuation mark made up of three dots (or periods).
+Multiple ellipsis marks are known as ellipses (plural).

 Ellipses create a longer, less abrupt pause than other forms of punctuation, such as dashes, colons, and semicolons.
 Writers can use them to: